Terraform ECS Example

 When designing the Terraform solution we considered various options.
 One option could have been to create everything in one Terraform state.
 This would have made the initial setup simpler but we wanted to have more freedom to modify individual parts of the infrastructure and therefore created a Terraform solution in which the overall infrastructure is divided into module-based Terraform states.
 The rationale for this is that the demonstration is used internally at Metosin for educational purposes but also as a baseline for new AWS projects - therefore we needed to find a good balance between simplicity and flexibility.

 For educational purposes we have provided a utility script that creates the whole infrastructure: apply-all.sh.
 It is just a helper script for Terraform learners to make their first Terraform experience more pleasant.
-In real life you would develop individual modules independently by calling terraform plan/apply in the module's directory.
-The demonstration provides both an easy ramp-up for learners but modularity and flexibility for real-life projects.
+In real life you would develop individual modules independently by calling terraform plan/apply

 If you want to create individual modules one by one follow the dependency graph to find out the order in which the modules need to be created and follow the instructions in the module's README file.
-Basically you just need to source the terraform-init file and then run terraform plan/apply.
+Basically you just need to source the terraform-init file and then run terraform plan/apply

 What Next?Link to What Next?